terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

 <td>0-bootstrap (this file)</td>
 <td>Bootstraps a Google Cloud organization, creating all the required resources
 and permissions to start using the Cloud Foundation Toolkit (CFT).
-This step also configures a Foundation Pipeline for foundations code in subsequent stages.</td>
+This step also configures a <a href="../docs/GLOSSARY.md#foundation-cicd-pipeline">CI/CD Pipeline</a> for foundations code in subsequent stages.</td>
 </tr>
 <tr>